wp-plugins/query-wrangler/README.txt

 Easy, the code you're looking for is like this.   [query id=2] , where the number 2 is the query id.

-= What are overrides and how do I use them? =

-Overrides allow you to alter the display and information given on category and tag pages.
-For a simple example, add a new query and chose the type `override`.
-Choose how you want the content to display, then examine the `Override Settings` options.
-Select a category or multiple categories to override.
-Save the query, then visit that category page.

 == Screenshots ==